Avaiga/taipy-doc/docs/manuals/running_services/index.md

 To continue configure your application, stop the Core service by running `core.stop()`.

 !!!
 Note
-    On a Taipy application that using Core API, running Core service is required to execute job.
+    On a Taipy application that uses Core API, running Core service is required to execute jobs.

 ## Running `Rest` and `Core`